amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 }
 ```

 Also, you might notice that for a colossal `n`, the time it takes to solve the problem increases a lot.
 Can you spot the relationship between nested loops and the running time?
-When a function has a single loop, it usually translates to a running time complexity of O(n).
+When a function has a single loop, it usually translates into a running time complexity of O(n).
 Now, this function has 2 nested loops and quadratic running time: O(n<sup>2</sup>).

 <!--

 As you can probably guess, two inner loops translate to O(n^2) since it has to go through the array twice in most cases.

-Usually, we want to stay away from polynomial running times (quadratic, cubic, O(n^c) …) since they take longer to compute as the input grows fast.
+Usually, we want to stay away from polynomial running times (quadratic, cubic, O(n^c), etc.) since they take longer to compute as the input grows fast.
 However, they are not the worst.
 Let's something that takes even longer.

-## Quick sort
+## Quicksort
 ---

 Expand: